Xyfir/Documentation/xyfir-annotations/help.md

 Xyfir Annotations' annotation system is broken down into repositories called `annotation sets`.
 An `annotation set` is a set of `items` that contain annotations for a specific book.
 A `set item` is further broken down into `searches` and `annotations`.
 A `search` is a search query that points to text within a book's content.
 An `annotation` is the specific annotation that will be applied to the book's content matched from the `search`.
 A `set item` can have multiple `searches` and multiple `annotations`.

+In certain contexts `annotations` may be used to refer to all of the items within an `annotation set`.

 Continue reading for more in-depth descriptions.

 # Annotation Sets